 A full concrete pad or footings just under the feet are not necessary for the installation for the boiler, but is recommended to prevent frost heaving.
 Four concrete footing blocks 8" X 16" X 4" will suffice if desired.
 You may add additional layers of blocks for ease of loading wood.
-The figure below is for outside foot dimensions.
+The diagram below represents the base dimension of the boiler for placing blocks, footings or pouring a slab (add 4' for working area if desired).